 Magnetic

-Emily — I designed Emily for a friend who had been through her own hair loss journey, so it has always held a special place in the range.
-It has beautiful balance in volume, length, and curl, which makes it a classic and natural choice for everyday wear.
-Emily has a dense but shorter volume, with slightly more length through the centre to create an open-eye effect.
-It looks polished and feminine without feeling overdone.
-You can find Emily in our Newbie Bundle, which is a lovely starting point if you are new to magnetic lashes.
+I designed Emily for a friend who had been through her own hair loss journey, so it has always held a special place in the range.
+It has beautiful balance in volume, length, and curl, which makes it a polished, feminine everyday option for women looking for the best magnetic eyelashes for alopecia.

 Magic Adhesive

-Ivy — Ivy has a classic rounded shape that creates a bright, open-eye look.
+Ivy has a classic rounded shape that creates a bright, open-eye look.
 It is especially flattering on hooded eyes and is one of those styles that feels easy to wear straight away.

 If you want to browse all options made specifically for this need, have a look at our Alopecia Lashes Collection.
 Every style in that collection is chosen with bare-lid wear in mind.